Be-POPIA-Compliant/be-popia-compliant/README.md

 - Processing special personal information without there being a necessity

 Q11: I am a visitor to the site, should I be somehow compliant?
 A11: No, the POPI Act is there for your safety.
-The regulations imposed by POPIA, all act as safeguards so that each users info gets looked after and is not recklessly being utilised in such a manner that your information may fall into the hands of unauthorised persons.
+The regulations imposed by POPIA, all act as safeguards so that each user's info gets looked after and is not recklessly being utilised in such a manner that your information may fall into the hands of unauthorised persons.
 Therefore, it is in your interest to insist on signing a consent form, so you can manage your consent by limiting the data being collected and disseminated.

 Q12: How do I register my information officer with the regulator?
 A12: A responsible party should register their information officer and deputy information officer if relevant on the Information Regulator Registration Portal.